How Dangerous Are Brown Recluse Spiders?

-Typically, brown recluses are only found in South Central states like Oklahoma, Arkansas, and Texas.
+Typically, brown recluses are generally found in South Central states.
+Their habitat ranges from the south, extending up to Kansas, Missouri, lower parts of Illinois and Indiana, and as far east as Kentucky.
 In the context of your home, they like to hide in places that don’t get disturbed—think piles of yard sale leftovers, storage areas, or garbage bins that rarely get emptied.
 Given that they can live as long as 2–4 years in an uninterrupted environment with a food supply, it’s best to address a recluse infestation as soon as you find one.

 Are Brown Recluse Spiders Dangerous?

-Yes, they are dangerous due to their venom that can be harmful to humans.
-While they’re not aggressive and won’t go out of their way to attack a human unprovoked, they will bite back if scared or threatened.
-Bites from a brown recluse can produce necrotic gashes that will grow in size and potentially cause blood clots, in addition to causing serious issues like jaundice, kidney failure, and seizures if left unchecked.
+Yes, they are dangerous due to their venom, which can be harmful to humans.
+While they’re not aggressive and won’t go out of their way to attack a human unprovoked, they will bite if scared or threatened.
+Bites from a brown recluse can produce necrotic gashes.
+It should be noted that not all brown recluse bites result in ulcer formation and that bites of other arthropods may cause similar reactions in people.

-What To Do if You’re Bitten by a Brown Recluse
+What To Do if You Think You’ve Been Bitten by a Brown Recluse

 How To Get Rid of Brown Recluse Spiders